 We used to have the eight o’clock news, and that was that.
 Now we have 24/7 news following us every step of the way.

-For most the first encounter with the world when we wake up is a negative one.
-The alarm goes off, we pick up our phone, only to see the first newsflashes in the home menu.
-If we’re wise enough to leave our phone alone for the first hours, we’ll probably get the suicide bomber in a faraway place news via the newspaper, tv, radio or internet.
+For most, the first encounter with the world when we wake up is a negative one.
+The alarm goes off, we pick up our phone, only to see the first newsflashes on the home menu.
+If we’re wise enough to leave our phone alone for the first hours, we’ll probably get the suicide bomber in a faraway place news via the newspaper, tv, radio, or internet.
 It’s a hard one to escape.

 Let’s say you managed to leave the house with positive vibes, not infected by the news.
 Good for you.

-Everywhere you look the news is spread.
-Newspapers laying on the floor, people talking about it non-stop.
-People starting conversations with the news like it’s common knowledge.
+Everywhere you look, the news is spread.
+Newspapers are laying on the floor, people talking about it non-stop.
+People are starting conversations with the news like it’s common knowledge.
 “How about that debate last night between X and Y?”, someone says to you, leaving you with a big question mark above your head.
 The news is literally everywhere.

 Remember the part from the dodging bullets scene where Trinity says “dodge this” and shoots the agent right through the head?
 That bullet is the news.